PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch07/log.md

 Todo:
 1. run new version of noisy net, check convergence.
 Started as log-noisy-3.txt
 2. implement factorized gaussian noise from the paper

+# 2017-10-28

+Noisy net converged.
+Still need to check factorized version, but so far I have done:
+1. basic test
+2. 2-step
+3. double net
+4. noisy net

+Still need to be implemented and verified:
+* Dueling version
+* Prio replay buffer
+* Distributional